Borbekov/Apartments/README.md

 #install json-server globally for windows
 npm install -g json-server

-#install json-server globally for uxin
+#install json-server globally for unix
 sudo npm install -g json-server

 # serve with hot reload at localhost:5000 and json-server at localhost:3001